 Who Was Arthur Ashe?

-Born on July 10, 1943, in Richmond, Virginia, Arthur Ashe became the first, and is still the only, African-American male tennis player to win the U.S. Open and Wimbledon.
-He is also the first African-American man to be ranked as the No. 1 tennis player in the world.
+Born on July 10, 1943, in Richmond, Virginia, Arthur Ashe became the first (and remains the only) African-American male tennis player to win the U.S. Open and Wimbledon singles titles.
+He was also the first African-American man to earn the No. 1 ranking in the world and the first to earn induction into the Tennis Hall of Fame.
 Always an activist, when Ashe learned that he had contracted AIDS via a blood transfusion, he turned his efforts to raising awareness about the disease, before finally succumbing to it on February 6, 1993.

 Arthur Ashe died in New York City on February 6, 1993, from AIDS-related pneumonia.
 Four days later, he was laid to rest in his hometown of Richmond, Virginia.
 Some 6,000 people attended the service.